staticintlucas/staticintlucas.github.io/_projects/stringslice.md

 UFT-8 encodes Unicode code points using a variable width encoding.
 The first 128 characters are encoded the same as their 7-bit ASCII representation.
 This was chosen in order to maintain backwards compatibility, but it also reduces the memory required to store strings in English (or other languages using the Latin script) when compared to UTF-16 or UTF-32.
-Other characters&thinsp;---&thinsp;such as accented letters, non-latin alphabets, less common symbols, emojis, etc&thinsp;---&thinsp;use multiple bytes per code point.
+Other characters&thinsp;---&thinsp;such as accented letters, non-Latin alphabets, less common symbols, emojis, etc&thinsp;---&thinsp;use multiple bytes per code point.
 The encoding is shown in the table below:

 Range (hex)                           | Bytes (binary)